Definitions and meaning of mou

 mou (masculine singular before vowel mol, feminine molle, masculine plural mous, feminine plural molles)

-- (informal) pansy, spineless
+- (informal, derogatory) pansy, spineless

 Derived terms